emecell/training/frontend/Dojo.md

 - Provides a framework for writing Widgets (classes)
 - Implements a form of inheritance in JavaScript
 - Provides a mechanism for encapsulating a piece of code and defining its dependencies.
+- Dojo is one of the most Java like JS frameworks

 ### AMD Style and Require.js